-It is great for climbers in many ways as it helps to build up upper body strength (arms, shoulders and lats), shoulder stability and flexibility, stretching your hamstrings, calves and spine.
+It is great for climbers in many ways as it helps to build up upper body strength (arms, shoulders and lats), shoulder stability and mobility, stretching your hamstrings, calves and spine.
 As the hips are higher than your heart in this pose, Downward Facing Dog is also considered an inversion, which benefits circulation and boosts your energy levels.

 Getting into the pose:

-- Start in a tabletop position, but instead of having your hands directly under the shoulders, have them a few inches forward and shoulder-width distance, knees under the hips, hip-width apart.
-Walk your hands about an inch forward, so they are not directly under your shoulders.
+- Start in a tabletop position, but instead of having your hands directly under the shoulders, have them a few inches forward and shoulder-width distance.
 Spread your fingers and have your wrist creases in line with the front edge of your mat.

-- Tuck in your toes and lift your hips up, so you are in an inverted V shape.
+- Tuck in your toes and lift your hips up and back, so you are in an inverted V shape.